rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I'm a third year CS major at the University of Virginia My interests include but are not limited to:
+I'm a third year CS major at the University of Virginia

+I'm pursuing a career in software development

-&rarr Web development, app development, data science, embedded systems
+Some of my interests are web/app development, data science, and embedded systems